-H1/9 YELLOW (+) IGNITION INPUT, ZONE 5
+H1/9 YELLOW (+) ignition input

 Connect this wire to the (+)12V ignition wire.
 This wire is pre-wired to the starter kill relay and must show (+)12V with the key in Run position and during cranking.
 Take great care that this wire cannot be shorted to the chassis at any point.
-This wire will report Zone 5.

-H1/10 BROWN (+) SIREN OUTPUT
+H1/10 BROWN (+) siren output